I write a lot about multi-level marketing companies on this blog, and their similarities to illegal pyramid schemes.

 My friends, I present to you, the Secret Sister Gift Exchange, otherwise known as the Secret Sister Pyramid Scheme.

-The Secret Sister Pyramid Scheme – A Christmas Scam
+The Secret Sister Pyramid Scheme – A Secret Santa Scam

 What is the Secret Sister Gift Exchange?